Erik's Blog - A Case for Using Neovim Without Plugins - 2023-05-06

 Now, does that mean that all plugins are bad and you should never use them?
 Of course not.
 There is some amazing stuff out there.
 But make sure to also know what your editor provides out of the box.
 It will surely enhance your experience in the long run.

 As some final food for thought: If an editor is unusable without plugins, it is probably not a very good editor.
-Luckily neovim is an excellent editor.
+Luckily Neovim is an excellent editor.